Homoclinic intersections for geodesic flows on convex spheres: Introduction

-In this paper we study the existence of homoclinic intersections for the geodesic flow on convex spheres.
-Let $2\le r\le \infty$, $\cG^r$ be the set of $C^r$-smooth Riemannian metrics on $S^2$, $\cG^r_+$ be the subset of Riemannian metrics on $S^2$ with positive curvature.
-Endowed with $C^r$ topology, both sets are Baire spaces.
-Given a Riemannian metric $g$, let $\phi_t^g$ be the induced geodesic flow on the tangent bundle $TS^2$.
+Given a Riemannian metric $g$ on $S^2$, let $\phi_t^g$ be the induced geodesic flow on the tangent bundle $TS^2$.
 Note that the geodesic flow preserves the length of tangent vectors.
-So one usually consider the restriction of $\phi_t^g$ on the unit tangent bundle $M_g:=\{(x,v)\in TS^2:\|v\|_{g(x)}=1\}$.
+So one usually considers the restriction of $\phi_t^g$ on the unit tangent bundle $M_g:=\{(x,v)\in TS^2:\|v\|_{g(x)}=1\}$.

-The dynamical properties of geodesic flows on $S^2$ have been studied extensively for a long time.
-The simple topology of $S^2$ leads one to believe that the geodesic flow on $S^2$ shouldn't be chaotic.
+The dynamical properties of geodesic flows on $S^2$ have been studied extensively.
+The simple topology of $S^2$ leads one to believe that the geodesic flows on $S^2$ should be non-chaotic.
 Very surprisingly, Donnay constructed in \cite{Don88} a smooth metric on $S^2$ whose geodesic flow is {\it nonuniformly hyperbolic} and hence extremely chaotic.
-For example the geodesic flow even has positive metric entropy.
+For example, this geodesic flow even has positive metric entropy.
 See \cite{BW} for an analytic example.
-Note that these chaotic metrics have negative curvature almost everywhere (except three small caps).
-In \cite{KW94} Knieper and Weiss constructed the first example of positively curved sphere whose geodesic flow has positive topological entropy.
-In \cite{Don} Donnay proved that a small perturbation of the metric can make some non-transverse intersections to become transverse.
+Note that these chaotic metrics have negative curvature almost everywhere (except three small caps) on $S^2$.

+In \cite{KW94} Knieper and Weiss constructed the first convex sphere whose geodesic flow has positive topological entropy.
+In \cite{Don} Donnay proved that a small perturbation of the standard metric of an ellipsoid creates transverse homoclinic intersections.
 Then in \cite{CBP} Contreras and Paternain proved the $C^2$-denseness of metrics on $S^2$ with positive topological entropy.
-Under an extra assumption that the curvature is everywhere positive, Knieper and Weiss \cite{KW02} prove the $C^\infty$-denseness metrics on $S^2$ with positive topological entropy.
-They also observed in \cite{KW02} that the curvature assumption can be removed by using a result in \cite{HWZ}.
-The following theorem improves the characterizations of the geodesic flows on generic convex spheres:
+Knieper and Weiss \cite{KW02} prove the $C^\infty$-denseness of convex metrics on $S^2$ with positive topological entropy.
+They also observed that the convexity assumption can be removed by using a result in \cite{HWZ}.
+The following theorem improves the characterizations of the geodesic flow on a generic convex sphere:

-\begin{thm} There is a residual subset $\cR^r\subset \cG^r_+$, such that for each $g\in \cR^r$, the geodesic flow $\phi_t^g$ on $M_g$ satisfies the following properties: \begin{enumerate} \item every closed orbit is either hyperbolic or irrationally elliptic \cite{Abr,Ano};
+\begin{thm} There is a residual subset $\cR^r\subset \cG^r_+$, such that for each $g\in \cR^r$, the geodesic flow $\phi_t^g$ on the unit tangent bundle of $S^2$ satisfies the following properties: \begin{enumerate} \item every closed geodesic is either hyperbolic or irrationally elliptic \cite{Abr,Ano};

 \item the stable and unstable manifolds of two hyperbolic closed geodesics admit some transverse intersections whenever they intersect.

 \item every hyperbolic closed geodesic admits some transverse homoclinic intersections. \end{enumerate} \end{thm}